The Port Arthur, Duluth & Western Railway

 This website is designed to promote the story of the PD and raise awareness of the impact of this and other small railways on Canadian history.
 The PD was instrumental in the industrial development and settlement of the Thunder Bay area.
 It can be argued that this area would be very different had the PD never existed.

-Recently I have begun branching out and researching and exploring the two other former rail lines around Thunder Bay, the Nipigon Subdivision of Canadian Northern Railway (later the CN-Dorion/Kinghorn Subdivision) and the Lake Superior Branch of the Grand Trunk Pacific Railway (later the CN-Graham Subdivision).
+Recently I have begun branching out and researching and exploring the two other former rail lines around Thunder Bay, the Long Lake and Nipigon Subdivisions of Canadian Northern Railway (later the CN-Dorion/Kinghorn Subdivision) and the Lake Superior Branch of the Grand Trunk Pacific Railway (later the CN-Graham Subdivision).
 Their stories are also important chapters in the history of the area.

 I hope you find this site both interesting and informative.
 I certainly welcome your comments and questions.